Learning DNF through Generalized Fourier Representations: Introduction

-Our fourth contribution includes the main results of this paper, showing that the extended KM algorithm can be directly used to learn decision trees and the algorithm PTFconstruct of \citet{Feldman2012} can be used with a slight modification (removing the filtering of large degree coefficients, which is only suitable with sparsity) to learn DNF, under the corresponding families of distributions.
+Our fourth contribution includes the main results of this paper, showing learnability under the corresponding families of distributions.
+We show that the extended KM algorithm can be directly used to learn disjoint DNF (and decision trees), and that the algorithm PTF-construct of \citet{Feldman2012} can be used with a slight modification (removing the filtering of large degree coefficients, which is only suitable with sparsity) to learn DNF, in the PAC model with membership queries.
+In addition, we show that the KM-gradient descent method of \cite{Gopalan2008} can learn disjoint DNF (and decision trees) in the agnostic learning model with membership queries.

 Finally, note that the discussion so far assumed that a BN representation of the distribution is given to the learner.
 While learning general distributions is computationally hard, it is well known that tree BN are learnable \cite{Chow1968,Hoffgen93,BhattacharyyaGPTV23}.
 Our fifth contribution is a learnability analysis for difference-bounded tree distributions.
 We develop two variants of the base algorithm, one for the realizable case where the target is known to be a bounded tree distribution and a slightly more complex algorithm for the unrealizable case, showing polynomial learnability in both cases.
-Combined with the results above this shows the learnability of DNF even when the distribution is not known in advance.
+Combined with the results above this shows that the learnability results hold even when the distribution is not known in advance.